The induced saturation problem for posets: The proofs

 Because of Claim~\ref{claim:cycle} we may assume that $D$ contains no double edges (which are induced oriented cycles on two vertices).
 Additionally, we may assume that the underlying graph of $D$ contains no triangle, since such a triangle would either correspond to an induced oriented cycle or a transitive cycle~$\diedge{TC}_3$ in $D$.
-By Mantel's theorem, a triangle-free graph on $n$ vertices has at most $\lfloor n^2/4\rfloor$ edges, hence
+By Mantel's theorem, a triangle-free graph on $n$ vertices has at most $\lfloor n^2/4\rfloor$ edges, hence $e(D)\leq\left\lfloor\frac{n^2}{4}\right\rfloor.$ This concludes the inductive step.